-- Pro tier required for all except automated user management, which requires Enterprise tier.
+- Pro tier is required for all options except automated user management, which requires Enterprise tier.

 - These features allow managing users on the New Relic One user model.
-To learn more, see Overview of pricing and user model changes.
+To learn more, see User models.

 - You must be in a user group that has the Authentication domain manager role.

 - SAML support: